specklesystems/speckle-docs/dev/architecture.md

 ## Kits

-A Speckle Kit is, essentially, the definition of a common language: a schema.
-Moreover, a Speckle Kit also contains the translation routines to and from an application's native object model to the kit's schema.
+A Speckle kit is, essentially, the definition of a common language: a schema.
+Moreover, a Speckle kit also contains the translation routines to and from an application's native object model to the kit's schema.
 Kits are "hot-swappable": Speckle comes with one by default which delivers the core of our interoperability capabilities.
 Nevertheless, anyone can define their own kit to serve their purpose.

 ![image](./img/architecture/kits.png)

 Existing authoring applications, such as Rhino, Revit, Autocad, send and receive data from and to Speckle by passing it through the conversion routines of a given kit.
-This is handled through **Connectors.** Connectors are plugins that integrate within these host applications (e.g., the Rhino Connector) and allow end-users to select the data they want to send to Speckle, and, behind the scenes, convert it and, lastly, transport it to Speckle.
+This is handled through **connectors.** Connectors are plugins that integrate within these host applications (e.g., the Rhino Connector) and allow end-users to select the data they want to send to Speckle, and, behind the scenes, convert it and, lastly, transport it to Speckle.

 :::tip Extra Reading

-Read more about **Kits** [here](/dev/kits).
+Read more about **kits** [here](/dev/kits).
 If curious, you can also follow up with the discussion on [our forum](https://speckle.community/t/introducing-kits-2-0/710).

-We also have a guide on how to write your own **Connector** - [check it out](/dev/connectors-dev.html)!
+We also have a guide on how to write your own **connector** - [check it out](/dev/connectors-dev.html)!

 :::

 Other applications do not necessarily need to do so: they can directly use a kit's schema - or simply use objects that respect the few low-level constraints that Speckle needs to serve its purpose.
 These aspects are described below in [Serialisation & Structure](#serialisation-structure).
 Next, we're going to discuss how the serialisation layer interacts with the storage layer.

-## Serialisation & Storage
+## Serialisation and Storage

 Once Speckle data is translated or directly created, it needs to be serialised and, lastly, stored.
 In reverse, data needs to be retrieved from the storage layer and de-serialised to a memory representation that can be used by the application it was received in (either converted back to host application representations, or consumed by the business logic of the app.
 During the process of serialisation, Speckle also needs to decompose objects into their constituent parts; similarly, it needs to re-compose them during the de-serialisation process.